AaronCrisologo/Class-Compass-Your-University-Companion-App-/README.md

 **Resource Links and Emergency Contacts:**
 An integrated section with links to valuable academic resources and emergency contact information.

-### ***Acknowledging Limitations:***
-**No Backend Integration:**
-The project will not involve any backend development.
-All data used in the application will be static or mocked, and there will be no real-time data fetching or database interactions.

-**Limited Real-Time Functionality:**
-While the app will include a design for real-time notifications, the actual implementation of real-time data updates and push notifications will not be covered in this phase.

-**Static Data:**
-The academic calendar, event information, and other data displayed in the app will be hardcoded or stored locally within the app for demonstration purposes.

-**No Persistent Storage:**
-User-generated data, such as custom schedules and marked class cancellations, will not be saved persistently.
-Any data entered will be lost once the app is closed.

-**Simplified Authentication:**
-The login system will be designed to simulate user authentication and personalization but will not involve actual user verification or secure credential storage.

-**No Network Security:**
-Since the project does not involve backend interaction, network security measures like data encryption and secure API communication will not be implemented.

 ## **🌳 Climate Action Commitment:**
 The Class Compass project aligns with Sustainable Development Goal 4 (Quality Education), which aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
 By providing students with a centralized platform for accessing critical academic information and resources, Class Compass supports Goal 4 by: